-COVID-19 Deaths Top 1 Million.
-How These 5 Countries Are Driving the Pandemic
+COVID-19 Deaths Top 1 Million Worldwide.
+How These 5 Nations Are Driving The Pandemic

 The coronavirus pandemic has now killed at least 1 million people worldwide.
 That's according to a tally maintained by Johns Hopkins University.
 This sobering milestone was reached just nine months after the first reported fatality in China last January.
 And public health experts believe the actual toll – the recorded deaths plus the unrecorded deaths – is much higher.
 What's more, in the five worst-off countries, the trend line remains worrisome.
 Here's how they line up — and why Argentina could soon join their ranks.